dmchabon/theory-of-behavior/README.md

 # theory-of-behavior
-A Fundamental Comprehensive Algorithm for Human Behavior — formal behavioral decision algorithm with Python implementation The Theory of Behavior
+A Fundamental Comprehensive Algorithm for Human Behavior — formal behavioral decision algorithm with Python implementation.
+The Theory of Behavior -
-A Fundamental Comprehensive Algorithm for Human Behavior D.M.
+A Fundamental Comprehensive Algorithm for Human Behavior.
+D.M.
 Chabon — Applied Behavioral Science Strategies

 Overview